 The glamour of fame for a pop star like Posner is not without its downsides.
 Posner finds that being mindful helps him cope with the pressures of fame.
 Being mindful helps you enjoy the moment while also keeping you conscious of how your thoughts are evolving.

 Beyond doubt, as these mindfulness quotes show, mindfulness brings out the best qualities in us as humans, either as individuals or collectively as a people.
 It leads to improved well-being for a satisfying life.
 While not limited to a particular religion or career, mindfulness is for the benefit of all.
-It would help us organize our thoughts, accept our sensations and feelings, and appreciate our environments.
+It would help us organize our thoughts, accept our sensations and feelings, and appreciate our environment.

-When we practice mindfulness, we begin to see everything with an eye focused on the present; not the regrets of the past, not the future worries.
+When we practice mindfulness, we begin to see everything with an eye focused on the present, not the regrets of the past, not the future worries.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.